huggingface/transformers/docs/source/add_new_model.rst

 In the special case that you are adding a model whose architecture exactly matches the model architecture of an existing model you only have to add a conversion script as described in `this section <#write-a-conversion-script>`__.
-In this case you can just re-use the whole model architecture of the already existing model.
+In this case, you can just re-use the whole model architecture of the already existing model.

 Otherwise, let’s start generating a new model with the amazing Cookiecutter!